-Please use the links below to find help on math, writing, other subjects, and test taking strategies.
+Please use the links below to find help on math, writing, other subjects, learning styles, and test taking strategies.

 Just ask us, and we will try to locate the right resources to help you.